Iceland Gay Travel

 Note that the actual place is called “Geysir.”
 There is a café with snacks and coffee inside the building next to the park.

-Plan one day to drive to the southern region.
-Driving along Highway 1 will make you feel like being on another planet. Þorláksvöllur is a must-see, an area with out-of-this-world landscapes and black sand (basalt) beaches.
+The Þorláksvöllur area is a must-see, with out-of-this-world landscapes and black sand (basalt) beaches.
 When I visited, there were even ice blocks along the shore!

 How to Get to South Iceland

-Reykjavík Gay Bars
+Iceland Gay Bars